cooperflynn/miniature-eureka/README.md

 ## Description
-This project allows users to write, save, and delete notes.
+This application allows users to write, save, and delete notes.